New Hampshire DHHS just bought 100 kits for a FY2026 pilot

 See the 8-state validation Read the white paper

-From the public prevention-economics model.
-Run it with your own numbers.
+These come from the public prevention-economics model, and you can run it with your own numbers.

 26 : 1